commfish/BSAI_crab_assessments/BBRKC/bbrkc_26f/readme_26f.md

 2) 'gmacs -mceval'

-There are five files generated from this run: mcount.rep mcountPROJ.rep mcountREC.rep
+There are five files generated from this run: (these are different 2026?) mcount.rep mcountPROJ.rep mcountREC.rep